Introductory Grade - for ages 5 to 10 years

 MNZ provides training workshops and a Coaching Accreditation Programme for all coaches.

-Submit a request to Coach form and the Committee will support you with your Coaching.
+If you’re interested in becoming a coach, contact Marching Auckland and submit a Request to Coach Form.
+The Committee will support you with your Coaching.

 Coaches are encouraged to attend workshops and it is a requirement to attain MNZ